 Like Leonidas, Mina, her two Cree guides, George Elson, and Dillon Wallace, I too have felt the urge to paddle Labrador's northern waters.
-I am drawn to their story by something I can only begin to describe.
-To walk where few have walked before; to sit beneath the aurora; to wake each morning to a desolate horizon; to know that my life rests completely in the hands of myself and my companions; these feelings completely overwhelm me.
+I am drawn to their story by an urge I can only begin to describe.
+To walk where few have walked before; to sit beneath the aurora; to wake each morning to a desolate horizon; to know that my life rests completely in the hands of myself and my companions; and to cultivate intense brotherhood with one's companions; these feelings completely overwhelm me.